-Number of Workers Sought6
+Number of Workers Sought5

 Type of FarmVegetable

-Describe the physical setting of your farm and the nature of the community in which you liveTwo Bear Farm is located in a beautiful agricultural area 5 miles west of Whitefish, Montana along the Stillwater River.
-We have 100 acres, with approximately 13 acres in vegetable production, and the remainder in cover crops and small grains that we use for compost production, straw production, and growing our own cover crop seed.
-We are located in a rural area, yet close to Whitefish, which is a small yet popular town due to Whitefish Mountain Resort ski area and it's proximity to Glacier National Park.
+Describe the physical setting of your farm and the nature of the community in which you liveTwo Bear Farm is located in a quiet and beautiful agricultural area 5 miles west of Whitefish, Montana along the Stillwater River.
+We have 100 acres, with approximately 14 acres in vegetable production, and the remainder in cover crops and small grains that we use for compost production, straw production, and growing our own cover crop seed.
+We are located in a rural area, yet close to Whitefish, which is a small yet popular town due to Whitefish Mountain Resort ski area and our proximity to Glacier National Park.
 This area has strong outdoor recreation vibe to it, with many opportunities for fishing, mountain biking, trail running, backpacking, etc, including the Spencer area trails right out the front door.

 Describe your farm operation